jmmartyn/jmmartyn.github.io/_pages/about.md

-**Contact:** If you’d like to get in touch, feel free to reach out at john_martyn AT fas.harvard.edu

 **About Me:** I graduated in May 2025 with a thesis titled *The Algorithmic Cookbook of Quantum Science: Quantum and Classical Recipes for Computation*.
 During my studies, I had the pleasure of interning at IBM Quantum and at (Google) X, the Moonshot Factory.
 In the beforetimes, I received my BS in physics from the University of Maryland, College Park, and also worked as a student researcher at Caltech.